-Further proof can be found in the fact that our peoples have since lost control of those passageways—because that is precisely what God said would happen.
+Further proof can be found in the fact that our peoples have since lost control of those passageways—because that is precisely what God said would happen in Deuteronomy 28:52.
 Mr. Armstrong wrote in 1980, “As the ‘pride of our power’ continues to be broken, as the British continue to lose their foreign sea gates and possessions around the Earth, as America signs away ownership of the Panama Canal—control over this vital sea gate … this focal prophecy alone represents giant proof as to where the modern ‘remnant’ of the peoples of Israel resides today!”
 (The United States and Britain in Prophecy).

 Since Mr. Armstrong understood that the Bible prophesied the latter-day rise and fall of the American and British peoples, the Plain Truth was able to predict the loss of several vital sea gates well in advance of their occurrence.